-The Distinguished Mentor Award, Friend of the JPA award, and best oral and poster presentations awards will be presented immediately following the keynote address.
+The Distinguished Mentor Award (call for nominations will go out in early May), Friend of the JPA Award, and awards for best oral and poster presentations will be presented immediately following the keynote address.

 All are invited to view the posters, attend the talks, and meet the postdoc presenters throughout the day.
-There will be a reception to close out the day in Hamilton Lobby.
+There will be a reception to close out the event in the lobby of the Hamilton building.

-For more information please contact Lisa Kozlowski at the JGSBS Office of Postdoctoral Affairs (215) 503-5750, or the PRS Planning Committee.
+For more information please contact Lisa Kozlowski at the JGSBS Office of Postdoctoral Affairs at (215) 503-5750, or Lisa.Kozlowski@jefferson.edu, or the PRS Planning Committee.